CruiseOutlook

 Overview

-Marseille is a vibrant coastal city known for its rich history, diverse culture, and stunning Mediterranean views.
-As France's second-largest city, it offers a unique blend of old-world charm and modern attractions, making it a must-visit destination for cruise passengers.
+Marseille, France's vibrant second city, is a melting pot of cultures with a rich maritime history.
+Known for its stunning coastal views and diverse cuisine, it offers a unique blend of old-world charm and modern energy, making it a must-visit destination for cruise passengers.

 Getting Around